In this article

 How can I dismiss an employee on long-term sickness?

 Under the Employment Rights Act 1996 (ERA), it is true that an employer can potentially face liability if they dismiss someone on long-term sick leave.
-However, this does not mean it is impossible.

 The ERA recognises that there are some fair reasons for dismissing employees.
 One prominent example of this is capability.

-An employee’s capability covers a wide range of factors including skill, aptitude, health, physicality and mentality.
-If you dismiss an employee for capability and they bring forth a claim, the Employment Tribunal will look at whether you followed a fair procedure and whether the dismissal was reasonable.
-In doing so, they will consider the following circumstances:
+Suppose you dismiss an employee for capability and they bring forth a claim.
+In that case, the Employment Tribunal will look at whether you followed a fair procedure and whether the dismissal was reasonable.

-- the need for the employer to have someone doing the work;
+- The need for the employer to have someone doing the work

-- the employee’s length of service.
+- Employee’s length of service.

 Due to these complexities, employers should take legal advice before attempting to dismiss an employee on long-term sickness.